The Coldest Inhabited Place On The Planet – O Y M Y A K O N

 Fishing in temperature minus 46°C

-On our visit to Oymyakon, the villagers showed us how to catch a fish from a frozen river where the temperature is at minus 46 °C.
+During our visit to Oymyakon, the villagers demonstrated how to catch a fish from a frozen river with a temperature of minus 46 °C.

-The fisherman will put the fishing net through a hole, using a net placed under the ice, through two holes and will return to check the fish net on the next day
+The fisherman will put the fishing net through a hole, using a net placed under the ice, and will return the next day to check the fish net.

-The fish from the fresh water tastes very good, as the water is very clean.
-The most well known delicacy in Oymyakon is Stroganina – thin long slices of frozen fresh river fish which is eaten frozen during the wintertime, and is usually served together with vodka.
+Because the water is so clean, the fish from fresh water tastes fantastic.
+Stroganina, the most well-known delicacy in Oymyakon, is thin long slices of frozen fresh river fish eaten frozen during the winter and usually served with vodka.

-The fisherman showed us the fish he caught.
-For Oymyakon/Yakutia people, fish can be eaten cooked, fried, grilled or frozen also known as Stroganina, a well know delicacy for Yakutia people.
+The fisherman showed us what he had caught.
+Fish can be eaten cooked, fried, grilled, or frozen by Oymyakon/Yakutia people.
+It is also known as Stroganina, a well-known Yakutia delicacy.